 A newly designed pattern reconfigurable Fabry-Perot cavity antenna is presented in this paper.
 The reconfigurability is achieved by employing a phased array with a reconfigurable feed network as the source of the FPC antenna.
 The design can switch its main beam direction between ™10° and 10° with respect to the broadside direction from 5.36 GHz to 5.76 GHz.
 The realized gain of the proposed antenna is over 11.6 dBi.
 Good agreement between the simulated and measured results is achieved.

-Du, J, Zhang, T & Guo, YJ 2014, 'Novel high-Tc superconducting devices for wireless communications and imaging', 2014 International Workshop on Antenna Technology: Small Antennas, Novel EM Structures and Materials, and Applications, iWAT 2014, International Workshop on Antenna Technology, IEEE, Sydney, NSW, Australia, pp. 122-125.View/Download from: UTS OPUS or Publisher's site
+Du, J, Zhang, T & Guo, YJ 2014, 'Novel high-Tc superconducting devices for wireless communications and imaging', 2014 International Workshop on Antenna Technology: Small Antennas, Novel EM Structures and Materials, and Applications, iWAT 2014, International Workshop on Antenna Technology, IEEE, Sydney, NSW, Australia, pp. 122-125.View/Download from: Publisher's site

 © 2014 IEEE.
 High-T c superconducting (HTS) materials have ultralow surface resistance values at microwave frequencies, which have been applied to make high-Q resonators and 'super filters' with narrow-bandwidth, low insertion losses, and superior out-of-band rejections.
 The second important property of HTS materials is related to low-noise Josephson junctions made from the HTS thin films.
 In recent years, novel nonlinear high-frequency devices, most of them exploiting the unique features of the AC Josephson effect, have been developed.
 Applications of the HTS devices based on Josephson junctions have been extended from lower electromagnetic bands (microwave) into mm-wave and terahertz, regions.
 An overview of CSIRO's recent research activities and achievements in developing novel HTS devices for applications to wireless communication and imaging is presented in this paper.